wiseman561/phos-ojala/docs/FINAL_IMPLEMENTATION_REPORT.md

 ## 📋 **Executive Summary**

-Successfully implemented a comprehensive event-driven architecture for the Ojala Healthcare platform that automatically creates patient records when users register with the "Patient" role.
+Successfully implemented a comprehensive event-driven architecture for the Phos Healthcare platform that automatically creates patient records when users register with the "Patient" role.
 The implementation is **production-ready** and demonstrates all required functionality.

 ## ✅ **Implementation Status: COMPLETE**